 This is an exhilarating ride for confident riders wanting a bit of luxury and Catalan culture.
-Ride, relax and sunbathe on this horse riding holiday which starts off in the foothills of the Pyrenean wilderness and finishes on the most spectacular part of Catalan coast.
-The rolling foothills are heavily forested with oak, cork and beech the coastal portion boasts on the longest beach on the Costa Brava.
+Ride, relax and sunbathe on this horse riding holiday which starts off in Empordà with rolling foothills heavily forested with oak, cork and beech, and visits the most spectacular part of the Catalonian coast.

 Canter and gallop your way through forests of rosemary and thyme by the river Fluviá and out of the rolling hills onto the plains to visit Sant Marti de Sesceres- an incredible XII century church and rectory on this good paced ride.